Comic Con is famous the world over for merchandise, celebrity meet-and-greets, as well as cosplay. Tokyo’s edition is no different.

 Comic Con Tokyo is Japan’s big annual celebration of comics, movies, TV, gaming, and pop culture, held each winter at Makuhari Messe in Chiba.
 Launched in 2016 with support from the late Stan Lee, it follows the global Comic Con format but with a distinctly Japanese twist.

-For 2025, names such as Elijah Wood, Sean Astin, Johnny Depp, Jon Bernthal, Christina Ricci, Mads Mikkelsen, Jack Quaid, and Tadanobu Asano are set to make an appearance.
+In 2025, names such as Elijah Wood, Sean Astin, Johnny Depp, Jon Bernthal, Christina Ricci, Mads Mikkelsen, Jack Quaid, and Tadanobu Asano made appearances.

-Same-day adult tickets are ¥5,900.
-Entry is free for elementary school children and younger when accompanied by a guardian.
+Same-day adult tickets were ¥5,900, with free entry for elementary school children and younger accompanied by a guardian.

-Tickets are sold via the official Tokyo Comic Con site, Ticket Pia, and Hollycon Tokyo.
+Tickets are typically sold via the official Tokyo Comic Con site, Ticket Pia, and Hollycon Tokyo.

 Cosplay